themattspiral/fast-prng-wasm/docs/js-api.md

 get outputArraySize(): number
 ```

-The size of the array returned by the `nextArray` methods.
+Gets the size of the array returned by the `nextArray` methods.

 ###### Returns

 `number`

+The integer `number` of items returned by the `nextArray` methods.

 ###### Set Signature